GoogleChrome/web.dev/src/site/content/en/fast/adaptive-serving-based-on-network-quality/index.md

 Loading a website can be a very different experience depending on the network conditions.
-Everything is usually smooth when you are on a fast network, but when you're on the go with a humble data plan and spotty connection, or stuck with a laptop on a sluggish coffee shop wifi, it's a different story.
+Everything is usually smooth when you are on a fast network, but when you're on the go with a limited data plan and spotty connection, or stuck with a laptop on slow coffee-shop Wi-Fi, it's a different story.

 One way to deal with this is by adapting which assets you're serving to users based on the quality of their connection.
 This is now possible with the